-When I first started my direct sales business I didn’t play any games of any type at my parties.
+When I started my direct sales business, I didn’t play games at my parties.

-In the beginning of my career I thought that my guests would find games childish or just not fun.
+At the beginning of my career, I thought that my guests would find games childish or just not fun.

-I had been to party plan events with other companies and I had been asked to walk like a chicken or sing a line from my favorite song – and I hated it.
-I was out of my comfort zone and I didn’t want to do that my guests.
+I had been to party plan events with other companies, and I had been asked to walk like a chicken or sing a line from my favorite song – and I wouldn’t say I liked it.
+I was out of my comfort zone and didn’t want to do that with my guests.

 So I avoided all games for quite some time.

-But when I was encouraged to try and play some games that respected people’s comfort zones and focused on having fun, my results were amazing!
+But after playing some games that respected people’s comfort zones and focused on having fun, my results were excellent!

-Guests were more relaxed and I got more bookings and more leads for potential new team members too.
-So that’s why I am encouraging you now to give games a try.
+Guests were more relaxed, and I got more bookings and leads for potential new team members.
+So that’s why I am now encouraging you to try games.

-Why you want to use recruiting games in your direct sales biz
+Why do you want to use recruiting games in your direct sales biz?

-Recruiting games are especially helpful for anyone who is not yet confident talking about the business opportunity in a more direct way.
+Recruiting games benefit anyone who is not yet confident talking about the business opportunity more directly.

-When you’re planning to play a recruiting game at your parties, this also ensures you don’t forget to bring up the business opportunity at all (which we’ve all done, I’m sure).
+When you’re planning to play a recruiting game at your parties, this also ensures you don’t forget to bring up the business opportunity (which we’ve all done, I’m sure).

-Games are a fun and relaxed way to introduce the career options, without being“salesy” or pushy.
+Games are a fun and relaxed way to introduce career options, without being “salesy” or pushy.

 Guests are likely to be more receptive to the message when it’s shared in a fun way.

-There are two important things to remember when playing games at your direct selling event:
+There are two essential things to remember when playing games at your direct selling event:

-- Have a little fun with it.
-That means you have to keep up a good pace, don’t slog through it slowly but don’t rush either.
+Have a little fun with it.
+That means you have to keep up a good pace, don’t slog through it slowly but don’t rush.
 Make some jokes and be a bit silly.

-- Make the game yours so it fits with your style and your personality (and your company and products).
+Make the game yours, so it fits your style, personality (and company and products).

 Today I have 2 recruiting games for you that have worked well for me, so give them a try.

-You can also add some small prizes (small incentives, chocolates, etc.) for high scores.
+You can also add small prizes (small incentives, chocolates, etc.) for high scores.

 Game 2: Ask me about my job